NIALS/NSRP Research on North East

 THE KEY FINDINGS OF THE RESEARCH ARE:

 A majority of respondents believe that JAS has the greatest blame for the violence and death experienced in Borno and Yobe states.
-Unconditional forgiveness of the insurgents is not an acceptable option for majority of respondents in the North East;
+Unconditional forgiveness of the insurgents is not an acceptable option for the majority of respondents in the North-East;

-Healing is a welcome prospect for respondents in the North East, and centres for psychosocial support and medical therapy for victim which are already in existence are a continued necessity;
+Healing is a welcome prospect for respondents in the North East, and centres for psychosocial support and medical therapy for victims which are already in existence are a continued necessity;